FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Experimental Evaluation

 \subsection{System Efficiency: Latency and Energy}

 A common concern for curvature-inspired methods is extra computation on constrained devices.
-We therefore profile end-to-end performance on a virtual edge testbed (LTE uplink + NVIDIA Jetson), following edge FL system evaluation practices~\cite{bonawitz2019flsystems,hsieh2021fedscale,shi2016edge}.
+We therefore profile end-to-end performance on a virtual edge testbed with Controlled LTE-20Mbps uplink and NVIDIA Jetson computation, following edge FL system evaluation practices~\cite{bonawitz2019flsystems,hsieh2021fedscale,shi2016edge}.